types of paint

 Liquids

-Liquids hold the pigment and binders together, evaporating as the paint dries.
+Liquids hold pigment and binders together, evaporating as the paint dries.
 You’ll find mineral spirits in oil-based paints and water in water-based paints.

-When the mineral spirits in oil-based paints evaporate, a hard film/coating is left behind.
+When mineral spirits in oil-based paints evaporate, a hard film/coating is left behind.
 Water-based paints remain durable as conditions change, improving colour longevity.

 Additives